henderiw-nephio/nephio-ansible-install/README.md

 - SSH access with a SSH key is setup + username

 The creation of the VM is right now out of scope, but we can see what we can do going forward.
-Also we assume right now the ansible playbook is executed remmote from the VM.
-We can see if people want to use a different approach.
+Also we assume right now the ansible playbook is executed remote from the VM.
+We can see if people want to use a different approach going forward.

 In a local environment clone the repo in a local environment